vaharoni/devops/docs/infra/Hetzner.md

 ## Step 6: Set up container registry secret

 We need to give access to all pods to pull from our registry controller.
 Ideally, we would apply these to in some cluster-wide fashion.
 Unfortunately, this can be done either at the pod level, or at a service account level which is namespace-specific.
 To work around this, we set a docker-registry secret (a kind of secret) in the `harbor` namespace.
-When you use the `devops k8s create env-setup` command, this secret is copied to the created namespace and the default service account is patched to use it.
+When you use the `./devops namespace create` command, this secret is copied to the created namespace and the default service account is patched to use it.

 ```shell
 # Important: notice the single quotes around username.
 Robot accounts on Harbor have a $ in their name,